 - Archive: http://www.depts.ttu.edu/english/grad_degrees/Graduate_Courses.php

 Use the buttons below to filter this page and easily explore the courses available to you at the English Department.
-You may only use one row of filters at a time.
 Filter options work best in Mozilla Firefox or Google Chrome browsers.

-If you have any questions, please contact the undergraduate advisor or the appropriate graduate advisor for your program (email@example.com or TC@ttu.edu).
+If you have any questions, please contact the appropriate graduate advisor for your program (email@example.com or TC@ttu.edu).